ujtcelvn/Ending_Extension_Mod/README.md

 Danubian Federation cultures now guaranteed if militancy < 1 and its home country doesn't exist

+The new inventions don't have any localizations yet because they are still being rebalanced but they'll come out with the Nuke update.

 Please read the changelog.txt for more details.

 ## Acknowledgements: